 But for people who have severe persistent asthma, an inhaled steroid is often not enough.
 Yes it helps, but it doesn't bring about consistent and/or complete asthma control.
 These people will often benefit greatly from taking a long-acting beta agonist (such as Serevent or Foradil) in addition to the inhaled steroid.

 What's a beta agonist?
 It's a bronchodilator that asthmatics take every 12 hours to relieve and prevent bronchospasms (tightening of the airways).
 These long-acting beta agonists should NOT be used for breathing emergencies.

-It’s possible to use 2 different inhalers and take the medicines one at a time.
-But you do have another option – what is called a combination inhaler.
+It's possible to use 2 different inhalers and take the medicines one at a time.
+But you do have another option -- what is called a combination inhaler.
 Advair is one example; Symbicort is another.
-Both pair an inhaled steroid with a long-acting beta agonist (or bronchodilator).
+Both pair an inhaled steroid with a long-acting beta agonist

 I think it's pretty obvious that using one of the combination inhalers would be more convenient than juggling 2 different inhalers (plus your short-acting bronchodilator).
 That's a no-brainer.
 But recent research has suggested that using a combination inhaler is also safer than taking the 2 types of medicine individually.